datvosoarigvietnam/big-practice/README.md

 # README

-This is a repository for storage code of Nhan Nguyen Training
+This is a repository for storage code of Dat Vo Training

 ## Note for GIT